aptech/docs/docs/plotsetyshow.rst

 Remarks
 -------

 -  :func:`plotSetYShow` will not force an axis to be shown unless a series of data is attached to it.
-By default data will be attached to the left y-axis.
+By default, data will be attached to the left y-axis.
    Use :func:`plotSetWhichYAxis` to control which y-axis a series of data is attached to.
 -  If ``is_on`` is a scalar, it will apply to the left and left y-axes.
 If it is a 2x1 matrix, the first element will control the left y-axis and the second will control the right y-axis.